L13/vscode-projects/README.md

 ![Projects](images/previews/preview.png)

-## What's new in Projects 0.16.0
+## What's new in Projects 0.17.0

-- Added icon color update to `Projects: Refresh Workspaces`.
+- Added detection for subfolders in a folder.
-- Added `Projects: Add Project Workspace` for Windows and Linux.
+- Added project/workspace path to status bar.

 ## Index